confluentinc/workshop-data-contracts/assets/labs/LAB1_setup_terraform.md

 #### Initialize and Validate Terraform

+First, switch to your shell window and navigate to the terraform directory.

-First, initialize your Terraform workspace:
+Next, initialize your Terraform workspace:

 ```sh
 terraform init